metabeta -- A fast neural model for Bayesian mixed-effects regression: Dataset Simulation

-We sample $n_i$ observations of predictor $j$, $\mathbf{x_{ij}}$, from the following distributions: Normal, StudentT, Uniform, Bernoulli, NegativeBinomial, ScaledBeta; with respective probability $(0.10, 0.40, 0.05, 0.25, 0.10, 0.10)$, making student $t$ distributed predictors the most likely ones.
-For each dataset, the parameters of these distributions are randomly sampled with the constraint that the resulting outcome $\mathbf{y}$ has a bounded variance (i.e. does not explode).
-Correlation is induced by sampling $\mathbf{LL}^\top = \mathbf R \sim \mathrm{LKJ}(10)$ and multiplying $\mathbf{L}$ with the design matrix $\mathbf{X}$.
+We sample $n_i$ observations of predictor $j$, $\mathbf{x_{ij}}$, from the following distributions: Normal, Student-$t$, continuous uniform, log-Normal, Bernoulli, negative binomial, and scaled Beta.
+All distributions have varying parameters and include random truncations.
+Correlation is induced by sampling $\mathbf{LL}^\top = \mathbf R \sim \mathrm{LKJ}(10)$ and multiplying $\mathbf{L}$ with the design matrix $\mathbf{X}$ \citep{Lewandowski.2009}.
 For binary variables, we induce correlation with another variable using the following approach:

 An example of generated training data is visualized in \myfigref{fig:dat}.